adamdehaven/shared-ui-components/README.md

 - You are creating component(s) that may have some business domain-specific logic or internal Kong/Konnect look-and-feel, and you do not want to expose in our public [Kongponents component library](https://github.com/Kong/kongponents).
 - You are writing component/code that is to be used in multiple applications (e.g. Konnect and Konnect Admin, or Konnect and Mesh, etc.).
 - Your code is about UI.
-If you are wring the code to be used on the backend, then [shared-js](https://github.com/Kong/shared-js) is the better choice.
+If you are writing code to be used on the backend, then [shared-js](https://github.com/Kong/shared-js) is the better choice.

 ## Creating a package